pedroafleite/Moon/_posts/2020-10-16-thrift_store.md

 Data analysis will be further published on Kaggle.

-***A personal history of how this project came about***: The idea of this project sparked once the COVID-19 pandemic hit and my mother-in-law, who owns a Thrift Store, had to close her shop due to the quarentine.
+***A personal history of how this project came about***: The idea behind this project sparked once the COVID-19 pandemic hit and my mother-in-law, who owns a Thrift Store, had to close her shop due to the quarentine.
 As I was trying to find solutions to help her business, I stumped on the [Brazilian Thrift Store dataset on Kaggle](https://www.kaggle.com/mateuspgomes/brazil-thrift-stores-data), that up to then had no notebooks written about it.
 Factually, the dataset is hard to work with because that are only a small number of numerical variables, and because it is written in portuguese.